MouseLand/cellpose/docs/installation.rst

    pip uninstall scipy
    pip install scipy

-If you are having issues with the graphical interface, make sure you have **python 3.7** and not python 3.8 installed.

 If you are on Yosemite Mac OS or earlier, PyQt doesn't work and you won't be able to use the graphical interface for cellpose.
 More recent versions of Mac